The Tech Contracting Dilemma

-Have you ever considered signing a lucrative tech contract but held off due to the unknown?
-While contractors are common in many other businesses, the demand for contract workers in the technology sector has spiked in recent years.
-According to this report by the Australian Bureau of Statistics, independent contractors make up just under 10% of the employed population, at one million contract workers across Australia.
+Have you ever thought about signing a high-paying tech contract but hesitated due to the unknown?
+While contractors are commonplace in various industries, the demand for contract workers in the technology sector has surged in recent years.
+According to the Australian Bureau of Statistics, independent contractors constitute just under 10% of the employed population, totaling one million contract workers across Australia.

-With the current market creating a higher level of uncertainty, employers have been more inclined to hire on a contract basis for specific skills to deliver quicker results.
-To help you decide if contracting is right for you, we’ve highlighted both the benefits and drawbacks of contracting in IT below.
+Employers are increasingly hiring on a contract basis for specific skills to achieve quicker results.
+To help you decide if contracting is right for you, we’ve outlined both the benefits and drawbacks of Techa and IT contracting below.

-Top tip – PayCalculator is an excellent resource for determining your day rate.
-Allowing for leave and public holidays, you should expect to work 220 days per year; multiply your daily rate by 220 to calculate its annual comparison.
+Top Tip: Use PayCalculator to determine your day rate.
+Accounting for leave and public holidays, you should expect to work 220 days per year.
+Multiply your daily rate by 220 to get an annual comparison.

 Exposure & Variety